Kanban-Zai/kanban-zai-version-1.0/README.md

 Kanban-Zai is a human centric collaboration protocol.
 The first release is aimed at software delivery teams (S.D.T), but in time we hope it will find utility elsewhere also.

-It contains 4 modules.
+It contains 5 modules.

 * core       - Defines the boundries of the team and enforces objectivity.
+* culture    - Defines some cultural boundries inside the team
 * continuity - Provides best practices for maintaining the continuity of knowledge in your team.
 * operations - Provides a standard Kanban-Zai operational process.
-    * culture    - Best, but generalized, practices to help keep everybody on the same page.
+* extend     - Best practices to extend Kanban-Zai

-You must implement all 4 in version 1 of Kanban-Zai.
+You must implement all 5 in version 1 of Kanban-Zai.

 ## WHY KANBAN-ZAI